Missing Animal Response – Lost Pet Recovery Training

 This training is designed specifically for individuals who are animal shelter staff, admins of lost pet Facebook pages and lost-and-found websites, dog rescue group volunteers and cat rescue group / TNR volunteers (or anyone who wants to specialize in finding just dogs or just cats).
 This training is vital to build a foundation in the principles of lost pet recovery and has helped animal shelters to triple, and in one case quadruple, their RTO (return to owner) rates for shelter cats!

-The training covers both lost dog and lost cat recovery plus includes recorded webinars, recorded guest speakers, and a weekly 30-minute one-on-one Skype (or WebEx) meeting with lead trainer Kat Albrecht where she’ll answer any questions that you have.
-The two sections from the 10-week MAR course that are NOT taught in the Rescue / Shelter course are “Building Your Pet Detective Business” and “How to Train a MAR K9.”
+The training covers both lost dog and lost cat recovery plus includes recorded webinars, recorded guest speakers, and a weekly meeting with lead trainer Kat Albrecht (or her training associates) where they’ll answer any questions that you have.
+The two sections from the 10-week MAR Field course that are NOT taught in the Rescue / Shelter course are “Building Your Pet Detective Business” and “How to Train a MAR K9.”

 Our 8-week Rescue Volunteer / Shelter Worker Course is occasionally offered as a “group course” where you will meet once a week at a scheduled time along with several other fellow students.
 Unlike the self-paced course, group courses are less flexible since you’ll be required to meet at a specific day / time each week along with your other group members.
 If you miss a meeting, a link to a recording of the meeting that you missed will be sent to you.